-1. Navigate to the Define access code parameter ( $\rightarrow \triangleq 133$ ).
+1. Navigate to the Define access code parameter ($\rightarrow \implies 112$).

 - 2. Max.
 Define a max.
 4-digit numeric code as an access code. - 3.
-Enter the access code again in the Confirm access code parameter ( $\rightarrow \triangleq 133$ ) to confirm the code. - ► The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
+Enter the access code again in the Confirm access code parameter ($\Rightarrow \implies 112$) to confirm the code. - └ The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - If parameter write protection is activated via an access code, it can also only be deactivated via this access code $\rightarrow \triangleq 54$. - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
 Navigation path: Operation → Access status